Eupatorium mohrii

 Eupatorium mohrii, commonly called Mohr's thoroughwort, is a herbaceous perennial plant in the family Asteraceae native to the southeastern and south-central states of the United States, in the coastal plain from Virginia to Texas.
 It has also been found in the Dominican Republic.

 Eupatorium mohrii is a perennial herb up to 100 cm (40 inches) tall and are producing tuberous rhizomes.
 As with other species of Eupatorium, the inflorescences contain a large number of tiny white flower heads, each with 5 disc florets but no ray florets.
 It forms hybrids with Eupatorium serotinum and Eupatorium rotundifolium.

+Distribution and habitat

-Eupatorium mohrii grows in moist areas, edges of ponds, and sandy soils.
+Eupatorium mohrii is distributed from southeast Virginia south to South Florida and west to Texas.
+It grows in moist areas, edges of ponds, and sandy soils, as well as in moist pine savannas and other wet habitats.

+This species is commonly found in fire-dependent pinelands.
+Its seeds can persist in the soil seed bank after a fire disturbance.